thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Open the "Dashboards" page.
 Click on the "+" icon in the top right corner.
 Select "Create new dashboard";'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-2-ce.png
-        title: 'Input dashboard name.
+        title: 'Enter dashboard name.
 For example, "My New Dashboard".
-Click "Add" to add the dashboard;'
+Then click "Add" to add the dashboard;'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-3-ce.png
         title: 'Your first dashboard has been created.
 As long as you have one dashboard.
 But as new dashboards are added, they will be added to the top of the table, since the table sort dashboards using the time of the creation by default.
 Click on the row to open the dashboard.'